-We are currently pursuing the clinical development of CRLX101 in combinations with Avastin in relapsed renal cell carcinoma and relapsed ovarian cancer and with capecitabine and radiotherapy in neoadjuvant rectal cancer and may focus on additional combinations in the future.
-If the FDA revokes its approval of, or if safety, efficacy, manufacturing or supply issues arise with, Avastin, capecitabine, or any other therapeutic that we use in combination with CRLX101 in the future, we may be unable to market CRLX101 or may experience significant regulatory delays or supply shortages, and our business could be materially harmed.
+We are currently pursuing the clinical development of CRLX101 in combinations with other drugs.
+For example, we are exploring combinations with Avastin in relapsed renal cell carcinoma and relapsed ovarian cancer, and with paclitaxel in relapsed ovarian cancer.
+If the FDA revokes its approval of, or if safety, efficacy, manufacturing or supply issues arise with, Avastin, paclitaxel or any other drug that we use in combination with CRLX101, we may be unable to market CRLX101 or may experience significant regulatory delays or supply shortages, and our business could be materially harmed.